A multispecies birth-death-immigration process and its diffusion approximation: Transient analysis

 \end{corollary} \begin{proof} The proof of (\ref{eq:serie}) follows from (\ref{probunione_LmagM}), by taking into account that $P(k,0)=0$. \end{proof}

-A classical problem in biological models described by birth-death processes is the extinction, i.e.\ the first passage through the zero state (see, for instance, Van Doorn and Zeifman \cite{VaDoZe2005}).
-However, due to the specific structure of the state space $S$, in our model the first passage through the origin (when the initial state is not zero) reduces to a classical one-dimensional problem.
-Then we conclude the analysis of $N(t)$ by discussing some asymptotic results.
+A classical problem in population birth-death models is the extinction, i.e.\ the first passage through the zero state (see, e.g.\ Van Doorn and Zeifman \cite{VaDoZe2005}).
+However, in our model this problem reduces to a well-known one-dimensional case.